iyantama9/Crowned-Traders-Payment-BOT/README.md

 This project is a Discord bot built using the `discord.py` library, integrated with a FastAPI application for handling payment notifications and managing user roles.
 The bot allows users to purchase roles through a payment gateway (Midtrans) and manages role assignments based on payment status.

+*I'll create a raw version that you can easily customize to suit your needs soon

 ## Features

 - **Role Management**: Users can purchase roles that grant them access to specific features within the Discord server.